junxit/us-congress-bills-111/metadata.md

 - Sen. Shelby, Richard C. [R-AL] (S000320)

+## Committees (1)

+- House — Financial Services Committee

 ## Actions

 - 2009-09-16 — Introduced in Senate
 - 2009-09-16 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S9480-9486; text as passed Senate: CR S9482-9486)
 - 2009-09-16 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S9480-9486; text as passed Senate: CR S9482-9486)
+- 2009-09-17 — Message on Senate action sent to the House.
+- 2009-09-17 — Received in the House.
+- 2009-09-17 — Referred to the House Committee on Financial Services.